kalyus/100-percent-pearl-barter/README.md

 A Minecraft data pack that gives you one ender pearl 100% of the time when bartering.
 Get rid of RNG in your game.

 # Purpose?
-Goal of this datapack is just to let people have fun speedrunning but skipping the spending tons of time on bartering aspect.
+Goal of this datapack is to let people always get a pearl when bartering.
+Why you use it is personal

 ## Contribute: